zieren/eltern-emailer/README.md

 Other planned features:

 * Check for the portal's notification email instead of polling every N minutes.
+* Forward email sent to Eltern-Emailer to a teacher via the form on the website
 * Run on a Raspberry Pi.

 ## Installation